ellemouton/website/content/posts/ark-oor-transactions.md

 ![](/ark/oor-tx-details.png#center)

+## A few important questions

-Ok cool, now that we've seen some of the scenarios we'd like to support, let's take a second to answer a few important questions like:
+Ok cool, now that we've seen some of the scenarios we'd like to support, let's take a second to answer a few important questions.

-## What data do I as a receiver of an OOR derived VTXO need to have so that I can still unroll if needed?
+### What data do I need to keep?

 If you own a round-born VTXO (ie, a leaf of a VTXT), you must have all the transactions in the tree path that lead from the batch transaction to your VTXO.